Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 Common questions include, but are not limited to:

-• Establishing whether a property valuation can be agreed without the associated expense of instructing an expert to prepare a report.
+• Establishing whether a property valuation can be agreed upon without the associated expense of instructing an expert to prepare a report.

 • Requests for a full 12 months’ bank statements where those provided may be incomplete.

-• Requests for valuation evidence for other assets including jewellery, antiques etc.
+• Requests for valuation evidence for other assets including jewellery, antiques, etc.

 • Establishing whether a party has a potential capital gains tax liability.